-5. have owned, or otherwise paid rates on, property within the Sunshine Coast Council region for the preceding 3 years.
-Pensioner concession may be allowed where the applicant has paid rates on property within the Sunshine Coast Council region for 5 of the last 10 years, so long as the "gap" between ownerships in this period does not exceed 12 months.
-If currently not eligible and upon meeting the qualifying period of 3 years, rating concession will be applied from the start of the next rating period.
+5. have owned property within the Sunshine Coast Council region for the preceding three years.
+Pensioner concession may be allowed where the applicant has paid rates on property within the Sunshine Coast Council region for five of the last ten years, so long as the "gap" between ownerships in this period does not exceed twelve months.
+If currently not eligible and upon meeting the qualifying period of three years, rating concession will be applied from the start of the next rating period.
 Discretion may be applied in relation to contribution to the Sunshine Coast Council region regarding continuous residency, consistent with pensioner concession arrangements as listed above.